 Students will work in groups of 3 to 5 with the prior consent of the instructor.
-The project should (1) contribute to the development of environmentally friendly product, process, or system using a state-of-the-art LCA software tool or (2) systematically review the LCA literature of emerging domain subject to enhance learning.
+The project should contribute to the development of environmentally friendly product, process, or system using a state-of-the-art LCA software tool.
+Undergraduate students may choose to systematically review the LCA literature of emerging domain subject to enhance learning.
 Projects will be graded regarding their potential for impacting research or education.
-Some examples of projects may include: